syrotkin/cheatsheets/PowerShell.md

 ## Setting environment variables from the command line
-to set the variable  in the CMD shell, do the following:
+To set the variable in the CMD shell, do the following:

     set OSY=Syrotkin    // this will change the variable in the current window

     setx OSY "Syrotkin" /m    // this will change the variable in other windows

 From PowerShell:
 ```powershell
 [Environment]::SetEnvironmentVariable("OSY", "Machine1", "Machine")
 # sets the environment variable to "Machine1" in the "Advanced system settings" (where I would normally set Environment variables)